Finding Calm: What to Discuss in Therapy For Anxiety

 In some cases, our minds form associations between particular situations and feelings of anxiety based on past experiences.
 For instance, if you've had an unsettling experience in an elevator before, every subsequent ride might trigger bouts of nervousness.
 Your therapist will work with you to identify past experiences that might contribute to current levels of anxiety.

 Is anxiety impacting your day-to-day life?
 If you're looking for your first therapist (or are looking for a different therapist), consider Sage & Sunshine Therapy.
-Laura Jasen, LPCC, LMHC has years of experience helping folks just like yourself get a better hold on their anxiety.
-Book a free no-commitment, no-pressure consultation call to see if we’re a good fit!
+Laura Jasen, LPCC, LMHC has years of experience with anxiety therapy helping folks just like yourself get a better hold on their anxiety.
+Contact me or book a free no-commitment, no-pressure consultation call to see if we’re a good fit!

 Developing Coping Strategies for Anxiety